liorsl1/LiDAR_SLAM/README.md

 A lightweight but comprehensive SLAM project done to implement knowledge, and just for fun:

 1. LiDAR Odometry (point‑to‑plane ICP)
-2. Visual–LiDAR Mapping ,Loop Closure, and Graph Optimization (feature fusion + graph optimization)
+2. Visual–LiDAR Mapping ,Lidar projection and segmentation, Loop Closure, and Graph Optimization (feature fusion + graph optimization)

 ---
 ## 1. LiDAR Odometry Module